rothgar/netdata-wiki/External-Plugins.md

   - `name`

-    is the name that will be presented to the used for this chart
+    is the name that will be presented to the user instead of `id` in `type.id`.
+This means that only the `id` part of `type.id` is changed.
+When a name has been given, the chart can be referred either as either `type.id` or `type.name`.

   - `title`